Laura Smith

 Carol also currently serves as board president of the Riverview Board.
 She is a long time resident of the Snoqualmie Valley and passionate about success for all youth.

-The bulk of her marketing and communications (marcom) experience has been in nonprofits and government, on both national and state levels as well as local ones.
-Maddy is thrilled to apply her skills for social media, marketing, graphic and web design, communications, and writing to accomplish the mission at EYN.
-In addition to her experience in the marcom world, Maddy has also uniquely worked in the education field, whether she was providing academic advising remotely to students anywhere in the world or teaching in-person at an after-school program with the Washington Alliance for Better Schools (WABS).
-Her experience working with youth and in the marcom world, as well as her deeply personal connection to EYN’s work, make her grateful and excited to serve in her role.
+In addition to her experience in the MarCom world, Maddy also has vast experience working in the education field, whether she was providing academic advising remotely to students around the world at an ed-tech start-up in Boston or teaching in-person at an after-school program with the Washington Alliance for Better Schools (WABS).
+She has spent a great deal of her career ensuring that students succeed and feel empowered.
+In additional to her professional skills, her deeply personal connection to EYN’s work makes her grateful and thrilled to serve in her role.